st3w/neo/README.md

 - Supports 16/256 colors and 32-bit color
 - Automatic detection of terminal color and Unicode support
 - Handles terminal resizing
-- User-defined characters and colors
+- Fully customizable colors and characters
 - Many key controls and command-line options for customization

 **neo** is best enjoyed with some good Scotch while listening to Aphex Twin and working on tech.